Let's get started

 The application review and assessment process is designed to ensure that the placement of all children will best meet their educational and personal requirements.

-Early Years Centre – Children already residing in Malaysia will be invited to a Meet and Greet session to enable applicants and teachers to meet and interact with each other in the actual school environment, helps to identify any issues that may affect the applicant’s ability to comfortably access the programas part of the screening process.
+- Early Years Centre – Children already residing in Malaysia will be invited to a Meet and Greet session to enable applicants and teachers to meet and interact with each other in the actual school environment, helps to identify any issues that may affect the applicant’s ability to comfortably access the programme as part of the screening process.
 At least one parent should attend this session.
 Applications for children residing outside of Malaysia will be screened and a preliminary offer of acceptance may be considered.
-The applicant is then asked to come in to the school for a Meet and Greet session upon arrival.
+The applicant is then asked to come into the school for a Meet and Greet session upon arrival.

 Assessment tests for overseas applicants, if required, may be administered at the applicant’s current school if the school is able to monitor the test and return the results directly to us.

-Sixth Form – In addition to similar assessments for Secondary School admission, the acceptance of a student into the Sixth Form programme is dependant on achieving pre-requisite grades at IGCSE or its equivalent.
+- Sixth Form – In addition to similar assessments for Secondary School admission, the acceptance of a student into the Sixth Form programme is dependent on achieving the prerequisite grades at IGCSE or its equivalent.
 It is important to note that some subjects have capacity constraints, determined by the amount of accommodation and equipment available, and the more popular subjects can reach full capacity early on in the options process.
-Our students are required to complete the GIS Sixth Form Diploma which is designed to complement academic studies by developing key skill areas such as research and leadership.
+Our students are required to complete the GIS Sixth Form Diploma which is designed to complement academic studies by developing key skill areas such as research and leadership

 When the number of eligible applicants exceeds the availability of spaces for a particular year group, English as an Additional Language and Learning Support registers, students may be placed in a wait pool until space becomes available.
 We consider various criteria in selecting students from the wait pool, including whether the student has other viable educational options, his/her level of English and general academic proficiency, subject options and exam levels, and the gender and nationality balance of the cohort, classes and whole school.